ZhannaZucher/kasa-react/README.md

-# Develop an Single Page Application with React and React Router
+# Develop a Single Page Application with React and React Router

 Project 11 of the "JS and React app developer" OpenClassRooms' training course